 - Store the WordPress activity log in an external database

 - Archive old entries of the WordPress activity logs

-- Mirror the WordPress activity log to another database or a third party service such as Slack and Syslog.
+- Mirror the WordPress activity log to third party service such as AWS CloudWatch and Slack

 This document explains how to create new external connections and manage existing ones to better manage the activity log of WordPress sites.